Varadiell/dapp-boilerplate/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the projet
+about: Suggest an idea for the project

 ---